danielrosehill/Master_Backup_Strategy/README.md

 * Daily (x1)
 * Weekly (x1)
-* Monthly
+* Monthly (x1)

 These restore points are saved onto a *dedicated* 480 GB SSD within my desktop.
 [Timeshift](https://github.com/teejee2008/timeshift) has time and again proven indispensible in rolling the system back to a point in time before changes — typically updates — rendered it unstable or prove some key system like package management.

 Timeshift can be used to restore the system over a CLI.

-## 2. Clonezilla
+## Local Onsite Backup 1.
+Via Clonezilla to SSD 3 (manually, weekly/monthly)

 ![Clonezilla](/images/clonezilla.png)

-Because Timeshift requires that GRUB be intact, it cannot be relied upon to restore a completely bricked Linux system.
+**Because Timeshift requires that, at a minimum, GRUB be intact (it is available as a CLI from a Bash environment) it cannot be relied upon to restore a completely bricked Linux system.**

+This is the tradeoff between Timeshift (more convenient) and Clonezilla (more reliable) and why this backup approach uses both.

 Therefore I also use [Clonezilla](https://www.clonezilla.org) to take disk <-> disk images.

-I use another dedicated SSD for this purpose — although there is no reason one couldn't use a very generously sized HDD and create separate partitions for the Clonezilla and Timeshift backups (although this creates more redundancy on storage media).
+I use another dedicated SSD for this purpose — although there is no reason one couldn't use a very generously sized HDD and create separate partitions for the Clonezilla and Timeshift backups.
+Using separate storage media for the two backup drives, however, obviously provides a little more protection against disk failure.

 I run Clonezilla as often as I remember.
 Approximately once every 3 months.
-I have yet to have to rely upon this for restore.
+Worth noting: I have yet to have to rely upon this for restore; rather Timeshift has been enough to roll back to a restore point in the event of any system intsability.

+## Local Offsite Backup 1.
+Via Cloudberry

+I use [Cloudberry](https://www.msp360.com/backup/linux/ubuntu.aspx) to create the offsite backups of my Linux machine.
+I create a job that runs as an incremental backup to a [B2 storage bucket](https://www.backblaze.com/b2/cloud-storage.html).

+![/images/cloudberry.png]

+To keep the offsite backup of my local system reasonably well updated I run this job automatically once a week.

+## The Deluxe Option.
+SSD 4 in RAID 1 Configuration (or alternatives)

+**Disk Failure Protection**

+Here are a few ways to protect against disk failure related interruptions to "computing continuity"

+* Add more more SDD to this setup and configure in RAID 1 with the main drive.
+This would be the most elegant approach.
+* Have a very barebones Ubuntu installation written to a SDD.
+Keep this in your file cabinet and have this ready to stick into the computer if your disk fails (so that you can go about buying a new disk and completing the restore process at a time that is convenient to you).
+* Have another SSD ready to roll in your cabinet and keep it in its product packaging.
+Restoring from a Clonezilla image doesn't take that long

 ## Notes:

 - Because full system backups capture all virtual machines (VMs) nested within the home directory (if you're using VMWare Workstation player at /home/$user/vmware) there is no need to create separate backups for VMs — although for convenience's sake (to be able to restore a VM without having to restore the overlying system), I take periodic backups of my Windows VM too.
 - Because Clonezilla backup images of a whole disk are heavy, I have only ever uploaded backed up to S3 once.
 In the event of a disk failure and replacement, restoring from local media would make much more sense.
 - This is obviosly desktop-centric.
 A concerned traveller could bring an external SSD with him/her while travelling with a Clonezilla image of the SSD in order to replace it.

 <hr>